A-Thiyagarajan/Implementaion-of-AND-gate-using-NOR-gate/README.md

 ## Equipments Required:
 Hardware – PCs, Cyclone II , USB flasher Software – Quartus prime Theory Adders are digital circuits that carry out addition of numbers.
 ## Theory
+### AND GATE:
-### AND GATE - AND gate The AND gate is an electronic circuit that gives a high output (1) only if all its inputs are high.
+AND gate The AND gate is an electronic circuit that gives a high output (1) only if all its inputs are high.
 A dot (.) is used to show the AND operation i.e. A.B or can be written as AB

 Boolean Expression Y = A.B

+### NOR GATE:
-### NOR GATE - This is a NOT-OR gate which is equal to an OR gate followed by a NOT gate.
+This is a NOT-OR gate which is equal to an OR gate followed by a NOT gate.
 The outputs of all NOR gates are low if any of the inputs are high.
 The symbol is an OR gate with a small circle on the output.
 The small circle represents inversion.

 Boolean Expression Y = (A+B)'

 ## Procedure:
 Connect the supply (+5V) to the circuit Switch ON the main switch Press the switches for inputs “A” and “B”.

 The switch is ON state when 1 is pressed.

 The switch is OFF state when 0 is pressed.

 If the output is 1, then the bulb glows.

 Check all the gates following the same procedure.

 ## Program: